aws-samples/inspector2-enablement-with-cli/README.md

 ### ⚙️ 2.4.
 Variables
 #### 2.4.1 Default variables
 Below are the default variables in the script:
 - `$default_auto_enable_conf`       : Configure the scanning type to enable for new accounts that are associated to the DA.
 You must always set the value for all scanning types.
-By default in the script, the value is set : `auto_enable_conf="ec2=true,ecr=true,lambda=true,lambdaCode=true"`
+By default in the script, the value is set : `auto_enable_conf="ec2=true,ecr=true,lambda=true,lambdaCode=true,codeRepository=true"`
 - `$default_rsstype`                : Inspector2 scanning type to enable.
-The default value is set to `"EC2 ECR LAMBDA LAMBDA_CODE"`.
+The default value is set to `"EC2 ECR LAMBDA LAMBDA_CODE CODE_REPOSITORY"`.

 #### 2.4.2 Variables to set in the parameters file
 Below are the variables in the `param_inspector2.json` that you will need to update according to your Organization: